-RICE is an acronym for a type of treatment.
-Doctors usually recommend this treatment when a person has injured a muscle, tendon, or ligament.
-These are called soft tissue injuries.
+RICE is an acronym for a type of treatment that involves rest, ice, compression, and elevation.
+Doctors may recommend this treatment when a person has injured a muscle, tendon, or ligament.
+These are soft tissue injuries.

 RICE stands for:

 - Rest: Avoiding use of the injured area.